Skip to main content

 Clams, Other Than Razor Clams

-Always check the local biotoxin status before harvesting via the biotoxin hotline (1-800-562-5632) or www.doh.wa.gov/shellfishsafety.
+Always check the local biotoxin status before harvesting by calling the Shellfish Safety Hotline at 1-800-562-5632 or visiting the Washington State Department of Health shellfish safety page.
 Biotoxins can present hazards in any clam species, and butter and varnish clams can retain elevated levels of biotoxins for extended periods.
 Clams can be dug by hand or hand-operated fork, pick, rake, or shovel.
 Each digger must use a separate container.
 Digging equipment may be shared.
 The tide and waves do not quickly refill holes created by harvesters.
 Unfilled harvesting holes and sediment piles can damage clam habitat and kill clams.
 Clam harvesters must refill holes created while digging.
 To reduce clam mortality, please push any undersized or discarded clams into the refilled holes.
 Harvesting seasons vary by beach.
-See year-round harvest closures and advisories on Shellfish Safety Information and area closures on Marine Preserves, Conservation Areas and Shellfish Protection Zones.
+See year-round harvest closures and advisories in Shellfish Safety Information and area closures in Marine Preserves, Conservation Areas and Shellfish Protection Zones.

 Public Beaches